sidnkim1/Azure-Hybrid-Network/README.md

 The environment combines traditional enterprise networking technologies with cloud networking services to provide hands-on experience with routing, VPNs, DNS, high availability, cloud connectivity, troubleshooting, and network operations.

-The primary goal: troubleshooting technologies commonly found in modern hybrid cloud environments.
+The primary goal is to provide a realistic platform for learning and troubleshooting technologies commonly found in modern hybrid-cloud environments.

 ---